poojasngh432/MoviesApp/README.md

    - MoviesViewModel

 ## Development Workflow
-The development workflow for the Movies App follows the standard MVVM pattern and Clean Architecture principles.
+The development workflow for the Movies App follows the standard MVVM pattern and Clean Architecture principles:
 a.
 UI components are implemented using Jetpack Compose.
 b.
 ViewModel is created to hold and manage UI-related data and business logic.
 c.
 Data is stored locally in a json file and is fetched using Repository class

 ## Preview
 #### Recording